Scientists for cancer and immuno-oncology biomarker discovery; flow cytometry and mass spectrometry-based proteomics

 At Memorial Sloan Kettering (MSK), we’re not only changing the way we treat cancer, but also the way the world thinks about it.
 By working together and pushing forward with innovation and discovery, we’re driving excellence and improving outcomes.

-• The candidate is required to have PhD or equivalent degree in cancer biology, immunology, or other related fields.
+• The candidate is required to have PhD or equivalent degree in biological or medical science.

 • Evidence of independent and creative research, scientific productivity, and good inter-personal and communication skills.

-• Prior hands-on experience in assay development in hematologic cancer and/or immunology preferred.
+• Prior hands-on experience in assay development in hematologic cancer and/or immunology strongly preferred.

 Interested candidates should submit their CV, letter of interest and references to: